feizhoustat/springer/README.md

 This package provides implementation for methods proposed in

-  - Zhou, F., Lu, X., Ren, J., Fan, K., Ma, S., & Wu, C. (2022).
-Sparse group variable selection for gene–environment interactions in the longitudinal study.
-Genetic Epidemiology, 46(5-6), 317-340.
+  - Zhou, F., Lu, X., Ren, J., Ma, S. and Wu, C. (2020+).
+Sparse Group Variable Selection for Gene-Environment Interactions in the Longitudinal Study.